 The Mountain View College Brother to Brother Initiative is designed to unlock every student’s potential by focusing on four vital areas of the individual’s collegiate experience.
 The Brother to Brother Initiative helps students advance and excel in their academic, professional, personal and social lives while assisting them with the challenges of college in order for them to mature into responsible and productive adults.
 From registration to graduation, the Brother to Brother Initiative is there to encourage and expand the horizon of each student.

 North Lake College has an academic program designed for you: AIMM (Academically Influencing Minority Males).
 AIMM is devoted to supporting students in achieving their academic, career and personal goals.
 The AIMM program is designed to encourage first-time and continuing minority male students to build connections and to create a supportive community of learning.
 All courses are taught by minority male faculty, and enrollment is limited to minority male students.
 Faculty act as mentors to students and are available for additional help outside of class.

-The Male Achievement Program (MAP) of Richland College is seeks to increase the retention and college completion of male/minority students.
+The Male Achievement Program (MAP) of Richland College seeks to increase the retention and college completion of male/minority students.
 Through the offering of activities and events, the MAP aims to help participants develop personal and leadership skills as well as achieve their individual, career and academic goals.
-Through mentoring, resource connections, programmatic activities and events, the MAP aims to make a positive impact on participant’s lives.
-The program further aims to be a Syllabus for Success which results in participants becoming Symbols of Success to themselves, their communities and society as a whole!
+Through mentoring, resource connections, programmatic activities and events, the MAP aims to make a positive impact on participants’ lives.
+The program further aims to be a Syllabus for Success that results in participants becoming Symbols of Success to themselves, their communities and society as a whole!

 Who to Contact at Your College